 These development procedures can be used, either individually or in combination, to achieve the most effective well development.
 However, the most favorable well development methods include pumping, over-pumping, bailing, surging, or a combination of these methods.
 Well development methods and equipment that alter the chemical composition of the groundwater shall not be used.
-Development methods that involve adding water or other fluids to the well or borehole, or that use air to accomplish well development prior to introducing air, water, or other fluids into the well for the purpose of well development.
+Development methods that involve adding water or other fluids to the well or borehole, or that use air to accomplish well development should be avoided, if possible.
+Approval shall be obtained from the Department prior to introducing air, water, or other fluids into the well for the purpose of well development.
 If water is introduced to a borehole during well drilling and completion, then the same or greater volume of water shall be removed from the well during development.
 In addition, the volume of water withdrawn from a well during development shall be recorded, and the Permittees shall use their best efforts to avoid pumping wells dry during development activities.